Rufus King (general): Civil War

-However, before the Iron Brigade saw combat, King was promoted on March 13, 1862, to command of a division (which included the Iron Brigade) in the I Corps of the Army of the Potomac replacing general Irvin McDowell.
+Before the Iron Brigade saw combat, King was promoted on March 13, 1862, to command of a division, which included the Iron Brigade, in the I Corps of the Army of the Potomac replacing general Irvin McDowell.
 The Division's first action was in the Second Battle of Bull Run in August 1862.
 On August 28, 1862, King received orders to advance on Warrenton Turnpike towards Centreville, Virginia.
 Later in the day, his division was attacked by Confederate forces under Stonewall Jackson's command.

 Suffering from epileptic seizures, King spent the battle in an ambulance wagon and turned over command of the division to Brig.
 Gen John P. Hatch, the ranking brigade commander.
 Hatch then led King's division at Second Bull Run and during the Maryland Campaign until being wounded at South Mountain.
 In December 1862, King served on the court-martial of Maj.
 Gen. Fitz John Porter for disobedience and cowardice at Second Bull Run.

 King performed garrison duty at Fort Monroe, Virginia, and was a military governor of Norfolk.
-His epileptic seizures became more frequent, and in October 1863, King resigned his commission, and succeeded Richard Milford Blatchford as Minister to the Papal States.
+His epileptic seizures became more frequent, and in October 1863, King resigned his commission.
+He succeeded Richard Milford Blatchford as Minister to the Papal States.
 He served until the end of 1867, and was instrumental in apprehending John Surratt in Rome.

 Postbellum career

-Returning to New York from Rome in 1868, King served for two years as deputy comptroller of customs for the Port of New York, but then retired on account of failing health.
+Returning to New York from Rome in 1868, King served for two years as deputy comptroller of customs for the Port of New York.
+He then retired on account of failing health.
 He quietly lived in retirement until he died in New York City on October 13, 1876.
 He is buried in Grace Churchyard, Jamaica, New York.

 Legacy

 Rufus King International High School, formerly Rufus King High School, in Milwaukee is named for him.
 The school's teams are known as the Generals.

-In the SCP Foundation universe, G. D. Falksen depicts King as O5-6, the oldest of the O5 council and founder of the first Mobile Task Force.
+In the SCP Foundation universe, the "Ouroboros" series of articles depicts King as O5-6, the oldest of the O5 council and founder of the first Mobile Task Force.